Transcendent-Tapir/Spectral-Sleuths/index.md

 Important parts of being an investigator (answer 3):

 - What drives you to investigate
+- What job did you work that helps you investigate
-- What skills you have
+- What innate skills you have
 - What connections you have (maybe an asset?)
 - What extraordinary abilities do you have
 - What is your reputation
+- What else sets you apart from the other investigators

 Things that hold you back (answer 2):

-- A fear
-- An insecurity
+- What are you afraid of
+- What are you insecure about
-- An injury
+- What old injury slows you down
-- A curse
-- A debt
+- What supernatural force gets in your way
+- Who do you owe something to, and what do you owe them
+- What else that causes trouble in your investigations

 __**OLD**__